 These aren’t the types of decisions you necessarily think about making in advance of your trip, but planning ahead can really take some stress out of your magical vacation!

 Rides have height requirements.

-Although Walt Disney World is family-friendly, the Parks do have some thrill-style rides that require certain height minimums in order to ride safely.
-Even a kiddie coaster like Goofy’s Barnstormer requires a kid to be 35″ to ride, which means your two-year-old with a Goofy obsession might not make the cut.
+Although Walt Disney World is family-friendly, the parks do have some thrill-style rides that require certain height minimums in order to ride safely.
+Even a kiddie coaster like The Barnstormer requires a kid to be 35″ to ride, which means your two-year-old with a Goofy obsession might not make the cut.
 Total bummer, little dude!

-But note: if you have a child who’s on the cusp of 40″ and who’s jonesing to ride Soarin’ Around the World, you can expect to be measured twice — once at the start of the queue and once before boarding.
-And it’s not unheard of for cast members to differ in their assessment of height.
+But note: if you have a child who’s on the cusp of 40″ and who’s jonesing to ride Soarin’, you can expect to be measured twice — once at the start of the queue and once before boarding.
+And it’s not unheard of for Cast Members to differ in their assessment of height.
 (We know — it doesn’t make a lot of sense, but it does happen!)
 Prepare yourself and your child for possible gray areas, and have a plan to assuage the potential heartache.

 Review restaurant menus, and know the rules about bringing in your own food.

 You know that a big part of a Walt Disney World vacation is the EATS.
 And we’re right there with you, but if you think every quick service spot is going to be living that chicken nugget and burger life, prepare to have your mind blown.

 Reviewing menus before your vacation starts will open up a world of possibilities for dining.
 Even if you exclude the dozens upon dozens of themed and diverse table service dining options (those are sit-down meals where you have a server and food is brought to you), quick service (a.k.a. fast food) dining still offers a HUGE variety.